 A siginifcant body of disability research has documented that blind and partially sighted (BPS) people experience higher rates of unemployment and of underemployment than those found in the general population including other disabled people (Andrare et al., 2019; Goertz et al., 2010; O’Mally and Antonelli, 2016; Royal National Institute of Blind People, 2017).
 Furthermore, people without disabilities, if not otherwise personally involved in the life of someone with a disability, know little about the difficulties that BPS have to deal with on an everyday basis (Szubielska, 2018).
 Also, despite opportunities for BPS people have increased, employers’ perceptions are still a barrier (McDonnall, 2016).
 Although, many jobs previously unavailable to BPS people are now accessible thanks to advances in technology, still, studies of the effects of the arts and design education of students with visual impairments have remained a limited, underinvestigated field (Hayhoe, 2000; Chambel et al. 2009).
 For example, a study exploring spectators’ opinions on ceramic sculptures made by deaf-blind artists reported that after finding out about the artists’ disability spectators attributed all the imperfections of the art pieces to the ineptness of the disabled sculptors (Niestorowicz, 2017).

 Although disability arts have gained more public visability, relatively little research has identified inclusivity in creative design and how it can be addressed as an opportunity rather than an obstacle (Chambel et al. 2009; Urbanek and Guldenpfennig, 2017).
-Improvements are being envisioned to introduce more inclusivity into the architectural education – for instance enable the blind and severely visually impaired wannabe architects to contribute through tactile drawings and 3D printing – still, licensing exams are a barrier (Bartlett School of Architecture, 2019).
+Improvements are being envisioned to introduce more inclusivity into both creative design and architectural education – for instance enable the blind and partially sighted aspiring architects to contribute through tactile drawings and 3D printing – still, licensing exams are a barrier (Bartlett School of Architecture, 2019).
 Thus, other design fields i.e. prop design may offer faster solutions to support people with visual disabilities into creative employment.
 Recently, there has been an increased focus within Human-Computer-Interaction research to understand the importance of inclusion of people with disabilities in the context of Do-It-Yourself (DIY) culture and associated makerspaces.

 “Do-it-yourself”, abbreviated “DIY”, emerged in North America after World War Two initially referring to the “making” and “crafting” associated with the spread of hobbysm as a social practice (Gelber, 1999).
 From that perspective, DIY was at first identified with the physical activity of making, trait that we find again today with the spread of the Maker Movement (see e.g. Chen & Wu, 2017).